PutuJem/tech230_github_ssh/README.md

 ```bash
 $ eval "$(ssh-agent -s)"
 ```
->This should output the following as an example.
+>The following is an example output.

 ![agent](agentpip.PNG)